GraymonDgt/PVZFusionArchipelago/README.md

 To connect to a game, edit config.json which will be in the same folder as PVZFusionArchipelago.dll

-Once you are in game, before doing anything, go into the settings and double click "complete all levels" (back up your save file beforehand if you care about it)
+Once you are in game, before doing anything, go into the settings and double click "complete all levels" (Create a new save file if you do not want to ruin your existing save)
-Also make sure "Dave picks cards on adventure NG+" is set to "does not select cards" You will play the adventure through the challenges menu
+Make sure "Dave picks cards on adventure NG+" is set to "does not select cards" You will play the adventure through the challenges menu

+# FAQ

+Q: When I connect, I have no levels to play and no plants unlocked.

+A: You have likely made a typo in config.json, double check your slot name and port.